hdinkel/ELM-CPIB-2017/merged/complete.md

 step 2.
 Select the search criteria.
 It is possible to select a "cell compartment", in which only motifs annotated as belonging to that cell compartment will be included in the search results.
-It is also possible to select a "taxonomic contect" (explain here).
-It is also possible to change the "Motif probability cutoff" (explain here).
-Leave these all of these at their default values: 'not specified', '100' and no Taxonomic Context.
+It is also possible to select a "taxonomic context" to filter out ELMs that have not been reported in the selected taxonomic category.
+   Additionaly, a "Motif probability cutoff" can be used to only retain ELM classes whose pattern probability is below the given value.
+Leave all of these at their default values: 'not specified', '100' and no Taxonomic Context.

 step 3.
 Retrieve the amino acid sequence from Uniprot, and submit the sequence.
-   Results may submitted as a single FASTA formatted entry, or alternatively only the amino acid sequence.
+   Results may be submitted as a single FASTA formatted entry, or alternatively only the amino acid sequence.
    You will be brought to an intermediate page indicating that your results are being processed, and you should be redirected to the final results page within 30